Sorry, There is No "Magic Pill" for Weight Loss

-Only two things can help you have successful weight loss.
-You have to burn more calories than you take in.
+Only two things have been proven to help you have successful weight loss, limiting calories and exercising.
+You must burn more calories than you take in.
 Calories are a measure of the amount of energy provided by the food you eat — the more calories you eat, the more energy you are giving your body.
-If you give your body more energy (calories) than it can use, then it is stored as fat.
+If you give your body more energy (calories) than it can use, then it stores the excess as fat.

 A pound of fat is equal to 3,500 calories.
-If you want to lose one pound in a week, you have to cut your calories by 3,500 calories a week, or 500 calories a day.
-To lose two pounds in a week, you have to create a calorie deficit of 7,000 calories a week, or 1,000 calories a day, and so on.
-Experts recommend that you lose no more than 2 pounds per week, which is a challenge for most anyway.
+If you want to lose one pound in a week, you must cut your calories by 3,500 calories a week, or 500 calories a day.
+To lose two pounds in a week, you would have to create a calorie deficit of 7,000 calories a week, or 1,000 calories a day, and so on.
+Experts recommend that you lose no more than 2 pounds per week, which is a challenge for most people.

-There are only two ways to create a calorie deficit, you can eat less and exercise.
-If you want to meet your weight-loss goals, start by comparing how many calories you take in with how many calories you burn.
-Start by keeping a food diary of what you are eating and drinking throughout the day.
-You even have to count those nibbles, they have calories to.
-Then add in the amount of exercise you get for the day.
-The best way to do that is get a pedometer to track the number of steps you take in a day, on average, 2,000 steps equals a mile.
+There are only two ways to create a calorie deficit: eat less or exercise more.
+If you want to meet your weight-loss goals, begin by comparing how many calories you take in with how many calories you burn.
+Keep a food diary of what you are eating and drinking throughout the day – this has been shown by research to be very effective!
+And yes, you even have to count those nibbles, because they have calories too.
+Add the amount of exercise you get for the day.
+The best way to do that is get a pedometer to track the number of steps you take in a day.
+On average, 2,000 steps equals a mile.

 County Extension Agent - FCS